 * Diodow has limited FM between oscillators only (1 input per operator) ...
 Tranzistow has much more advanced FM with 2 inputs per operator and all oscillators and filters as destinations modulated from all available audio and control sources.
 Tranzistow also has a separate 8-operator advanced QFM engine.

 * Diodow sample engine supports linear interpolation only and high-quality interpolation from Tranzistow is not available.

 * Tranzistow also has 4x Ring Modulators, various forms of waveshaping (including 4x Driver, 4x Shaper and feedback curves on all filters), dedicated 4-bus Mixer (each with 4 inputs), Colored Noise, 4x Vectors, 4x Rotors per each audio/modulation generator (Main/Aux oscillators, mixers, LFOs, envelopes, modulation matrix, etc.), 16-slot NoteOn Modulation Matrix, 4-slot NoteOff Modulation Matrix, 4x Modifiers, 4x Sync Modulators, 4x Lag Processors, External Audio Processing, Quad Stereo Chorus, 2x Phasers, 2x Reverbs, etc, etc.

 * Diodow doesn't support external control interface and doesn't have a native support for Behringer BCR2000 controller.

 * Diodow does not support Additive+FM/GPU engine.

 * Diodow is missing many Tranzistow modules and a lot of features features are cut-down.
-In global, Diodow contains less than 5% of Tranzistow capabilities with somewhat less refined sound under some circumstances, but is still a very fine synthesizer, and much more powerful than most other synthesizers in this range.
+In global, Diodow contains around 1% of Tranzistow capabilities with somewhat less refined sound under some circumstances, but is still a very fine synthesizer, and much more powerful than most other synthesizers in this range.